norbibi/golem_cuda/README.md

 Providers require 2 GPUs, one for host and second for Yagna VM (GPU passthrough).
 Virtualisation, IOMMU and ACS must be enable in BIOS.
-Kernel ACS patch can be used if ACS isn't available in BIOS.
+Kernel ACS patch can be used if ACS isn't available in BIOS (https://queuecumber.gitlab.io/linux-acs-override/)

 Other features included:
 - **Infiniband cluster**